parkerdavis1/agave-portfolio/content/blog/ebird-bookmarklet/ebird-bookmarklet.md

 3. Edit the bookmark you just created, rename it to whatever you want (maybe "eBird Compress"), and replace the URL with the code above
 4. Save your new bookmark

-Now when you go to any [eBird alert page](https://ebird.org/alert/summary?sid=SN36093&sortBy=obsDt&o=desc) you can open the bookmark that you just created.
-Voila!
+Now when you go to any [eBird alert page](https://ebird.org/alert/summary?sid=SN36093&sortBy=obsDt&o=desc) you can open the bookmark that you just created and voila!

 ### Demo